 Our enduring – and practical – love of white sanitaryware means that bathroom paint colours can be somewhat unadventurous.
 Plus, if you're creating a stylish bathroom on a budget, you might not want to spend too much on new wall or floor tiles.
-So, why not transform the look of your bathroom new paint colour ideas?
+So, why not transform the look of your bathroom with new paint colour ideas instead?

 Which paint colours to consider for bathrooms?